swimlane/angular-data-table/README.md

 #### Run Demo

-Ensure you have the latest npm and jspm installed globally.
+Ensure you have the latest NPM and JSPM installed globally.

 - `npm install`
 - `gulp watch serve`